GrowCallisaya/UdacityMovieApp/README.md

 # UdacityMovieApp

-Movie app is an app for Udacity Nanodegree
+Movie app is an app for Udacity Nanodegree - Stage 1

-This project is in development mode, stay connected I'll finish it soon
+This project is in `DEVELOPMENT MODE`, stay connected I'll finish it soon...thx for your patient.

 ## API Key